15 Top Forensic Pathology Professors

 Forensic pathologists bring their considerable expertise to bear on cases that rely on their medical and investigative training to determine cause of injury, death, or disease, and whether a case is worthy of criminal investigation.
 While the academic path to become a forensic pathologist can be long and arduous, the career can be a rewarding one, as pathology is so essential to the realization of justice.

 Here at www.forensicscolleges.com, we have compiled a list of the top 15 forensic pathology professors in the nation, professors who have established their expertise in the field and who continue to advance it, all whilst educating the next generation of forensic pathologists, and shaping the future of the industry as a whole.
-Come meet these forensic pathologist experts below!
+Come meet them.

 Dr. Victor W. Weedn serves as an attorney, forensic pathologist, and professor in the George Washington University Department of Forensic Sciences.
 Notably, he is a past president of the American Academy of Forensic Sciences (AAFS).
 He’s held a wealth of positions over the course of his illustrious career, including work as a crime lab director, medical examiner, and flight surgeon with the Air National Guard.
 He is the founder of the military’s DNA identification program, developing techniques such as capillary electrophoretic DNA fragment separation and directing the Armed Forces Identification Laboratory (AFDIL), which identified victims in mass graves and the remains of Czar Nicholas II of Russia, among many others.